Alarm Grid Video Recap: April 29 through May 5Posted By Michael Goris

 Jorge talks about what type of security system is best for an apartment.
 He recommends using a wireless self-contained security system since they are easier to use and install.
 He also points out that a desk mount can be used so that they panel does not have to be mounted to the wall.
 Wireless sensors can be installed using double-sided foam tape to avoid drilling holes.
 Jorge specifically mentions the Honeywell Lyric Controller and the Qolsys IQ Panel 2 as being great options.

 Jorge discusses the plans for Verizon to eventually discontinue support for their CDMA network.
 This important information for anyone who uses cellular communication with their Honeywell Lyric Controller.
 The CDMA network is still being used with many alarm systems.
 Starting on June 1, 2018, new CDMA activations will no longer be allowed.
-Existing CDMA communicators will be grandfathered in to remain active until the end of 2022.
+Existing CDMA communicators will be grandfathered in to remain active until the CDMA network is shutdown.
 In order to remain active with the Verizon network, a user will need to upgrade to an LTE communicator.